Bain Case Interview: Format, Rounds & PE Cases (2026)

 "I'd recommend proceeding, but negotiating the entry price down to 10-11x EBITDA.
 At 12x, the returns work only if we execute aggressively on new customer acquisition and maintain margins during growth, which leaves little room for error.
 At 10x entry with a 10x exit, we need roughly 20% annual EBITDA growth, which is well within reach given the 14% market growth plus NRR-driven organic expansion.
 The key value creation levers are: expanding the sales team to capture mid-market share, pursuing 2-3 tuck-in acquisitions to accelerate geographic coverage, and improving operating leverage as ARR scales.
 The primary risk is competitive pressure from larger players moving downmarket; I'd mitigate this by investing in product differentiation for the mid-market segment within the first 12 months post-acquisition."

-Bain Behavioral Interview
+Bain Experience Interview (Behavioral)

 What Bain Probes For